CatherineFontaine/CatherineFontaine.github.io/en/otherexperiences.md

 ---
 ## Other Experiences
 ### Service Work
+In 2025-2026 and this year, I am the coordinator of the Directed Reading Program in the Mathematics and Statistics Department at McGill University.
+This mentorship program pairs 60 undergraduate and graduate students for supervised mathematical reading projects.
+Also, in Winter 2026, I mentored two undergraduate students on a reading project on advanced probability theory.
+We focused on understanding Bienaymé trees.

+I am also involved in the Graduate Student Association for Mathematics and Statistics.
+In the year 2025-2026, I was the First-Year Representative, and this year, I am the VP Finance.

 During the last two years of my undergrad, I was involved with the *McGill Artificial Intelligence Society*, a club that’s very dear to me.
 AI is a complex field to master, but these days, it’s such an essential tool to have in anyone’s toolbox.
 This club provides a welcoming space for beginners to dive deeper into the topic and learn more about its importance as a key research area in both academia and industry.